matteoamorth/licence-plate-gate/README.md

 2. **Character Recognition**: Recognize characters within the license plate.
 3. **Data Transmission** (Connected Version Only): Establish a connection with the server and forward the data.
 4. **Evaluation**: Determine if the record is present on the database.
-5. **Actuation**: Perform actions based on the previous evaluation.
+5. **Actuation**: Perform actions based on the previous evaluation (for example open a gate).

 ## 💡 Hardware

 ### 📹 Edge Device

-The edge device is the critical element of the system.
-It must be powerful enough (expecially in stand-alone configuration) to load and execute neural network models and perform Wi-Fi connections.
-In an online system, image recognition tasks can be handled server-side, with lower minimum specs required.
+The edge device is the first element of the system.
+It must be run neural network models and perform Wi-Fi connections.
+In an online system, image recognition tasks can be handled server-side, therefore lower minimum specs are required.

 A device with a good-quality camera and a connection can achieve good results.
-For this project, an OpenMV Cam H7 Plus has been selected.
+For this project, an OpenMV Cam H7 Plus with a connection extension board has been choosen.

 ### 💻 Server

 The server can operate in two modes:

 - **Database**: Performs simple operations to check license plate records.
-- **Fog Device**: Analyzes images and performs comparisons.
+- **Fog Device**: Analyzes images and performs operations.

 ### 🦾 Actuator